What is Marriage and Family Therapy?

 Why choose a Masters in Marriage and Family Therapy degree from Pacific Oaks?

-Pacific Oaks’ Marriage and Family Therapy program offers three specializations centered on addressing the unique challenges that are faced by individuals in these groups:
+Pacific Oaks’ Marriage and Family Therapy degree programs offer three specializations centered on addressing the unique challenges that are faced by individuals in these groups:

 - African-American Family Studies